Valkryst/Whisper_Automations/README.md

 ## Installation

 All of these scripts assume that you have followed [my guide](https://www.valkryst.com/posts/42).
-These scripts should be places alongside the `whisper`, `whisper-large-v2`, and `whisper.cpp` repository folders.
+These scripts should be placed alongside the `whisper`, `whisper-large-v2`, and `whisper.cpp` repository folders.

 To download this script and its dependencies, copy and paste the following commands into your bash terminal.